maxpatiiuk/alia/README.md

 A deep dive into the architecture of the compiler follows.

-`dgc` consists of 5 parts.
+`alia` consists of 5 parts.
 When compiling a program, you go through each of these stages in order: